baszalmstra/rosty/crates/rosty_xmlrpc_fmt/README.md

 # Conversion specification between XML-RPC and Serde

+This is a fork of: https://github.com/adnanademovic/xml-rpc-rs/tree/master/src/xmlfmt.
+The code is extracted from the transport layer to enable a custom hyper based implementation.

 Serde's [documentation](https://serde.rs/data-model.html) states the data formats it uses to convert data to Rust types.
 XML-RPC has a very limited set of types, so there will be a lot of aliasing.
 Here are the connections:

 * bool - boolean